AlessandroMinoccheri/AlessandroMinoccheri/README.md

 ### Hello 👋

-My name is Alessandro Minoccheri, and I am a Software Developer and Consultant [@Flowing](https://github.com/flowingis).
+My name is Alessandro Minoccheri, and I am the Tech Lead in [@InPostIT](https://inpost.it/).

 Founder and cordinator of [@PUG_Romagna](https://github.com/pugromagna) Italian PHP Community.